costa-group/forves/README.md

 The experiments in Section 5 include two sets of benchmarks:

 1. Blocks from 96 real smart contracts (see Section 7 of this file for details) optimized by `GASOL` with respect to both size and gas.
 These blocks are extracted by first compiling the Solidity source code of the contract with `solc` and then executing the `GASOL` optimizer.
-Depending on the resource to optimize (gas or size) and whether simplification rules have been applied by GASOL or not, we obtain 4 sets of of blocks, which are stored in the files with names `GASOL_<resource>_<simplification>.txt` in the `blocks` directory:
+Depending on the resource to optimize (gas or size) and whether simplification rules have been applied by GASOL or not, we obtain 4 sets of blocks, which are stored in the files with names `GASOL_<resource>_<simplification>.txt` in the `blocks` directory:

   * `GASOL_gas_no_simp.txt`: optimized wrt. gas, no simplification rules applied
   * `GASOL_gas_simp.txt`: optimized wrt. gas, simplification rules applied
   * `GASOL_size_no_simp.txt`: optimized wrt. size, no simplification rules applied
-  * `GASOL_size_simp.txt`: optimized wrt. gas, simplification rules applied
+  * `GASOL_size_simp.txt`: optimized wrt. size, simplification rules applied

 2. Blocks extracted from the smart contracts in the semantic test suite of the solc compiler (https://github.com/ethereum/solidity/tree/develop/test/libsolidity/semanticTests/externalContracts) optimized by the official `solc` compiler.
 These blocks are in the file `solc_semantic_tests.txt` inside the `blocks` directory: